vuanhduy/vuanhduy.github.io/_posts/2020-11-23-prime-numbers.md

 }
 ```

 As denoted in the following table, the algorithm can find about `455` million prime numbers between `2` and `10` billion in about 2 mins when running on my Dell Precision 5820 PC (Intel(R) Xeon(R) 3.20GHz CPU and 32GB of RAM).
-This is quite good.
-However, I got a memory error when setting `n` to 100 billion.
+Although this is quite good, it is still quite far from my goal, as I also got a memory error when `n` is 100 billion.

 <table>
   <caption style="caption-side:bottom">Evaluation of create_SoE_v1 </caption>